DIDSR/SegVal-WSI/README.md

 As another example, three ROIs in a single whole slide image, along with the reference standard annotations and the algorithm’s predictions are shown in the figure below.
 As can be seen, for each of the ROIs, a confusion matrix can be obtained and since this is a 3-class segmentation task, for each of the class labels and for each of the ROIs a Dice score value can be obtained:
 ![image](https://github.com/DIDSR/SegVal-WSI/assets/68286434/288ae780-3f53-4f4e-8b28-32deefa95c6c)

-As can be seen from the figure above, for the first ROI, the ground truth annotations contain all the three class labels and hence three Dice score values are obtained for each of the three class labels (Dice score values of 0.0138, 0.8636, 0.8358).
+As can be seen from the figure above, for the first ROI, the reference standard annotations contain all the three class labels and hence three Dice score values are obtained for each of the three class labels (Dice score values of 0.0138, 0.8636, 0.8358).

-For the second ROI, since two of the class labels are absent in the ground truth annotations, for these classes, Dice score values are not assigned (“NaN” values).
+For the second ROI, since two of the class labels are absent in the reference standard annotations, for these classes, Dice score values are not assigned (“NaN” values).
 A Dice score value of 0.4797 is obtained for the class shown with the red mask.

-For the third ROI, since one of the class labels is absent in the ground truth annotation, a Dice score of “NaN” is assigned for that class and Dice score values of 0.9189 and 0.9445 are obtained for the other two classes.
+For the third ROI, since one of the class labels is absent in the reference standard annotation, a Dice score of “NaN” is assigned for that class and Dice score values of 0.9189 and 0.9445 are obtained for the other two classes.

 ## Calculating Dice-Score for the Entire Set of Whole Slide Images
 We discuss three methods of obtaining a Dice score for the entire set of whole slide images.